tabularelf/lexicon/4.0.4/google-sheets.md

 Want to host your localisation as a Google Sheet for better collaboration, while syncing it up with your game files?
 Here is the plug-in for you!
 Lexicon Google Sheets will out of the box periodically update localisation files by default, provided that `LexiconGSDeclare(...)` has been called at least once to said provided files.
 You can configure both how often and whether they should periodically update or not.
+This plug-in is mainly designed in mind to sync changes between online to your project folder directly, with no manual work on your end whatsoever!

 !> Google Sheets from the IDE requires the sandbox to be disabled, and requires hot reloading!